 Nippon Life Insurance Company

-Nippon Life is the largest life insurance company in Japan and also happens to be one of the top three largest insurance companies in the world.
+Nippon Life is the largest life insurance company in Japan and also one of the world’s top three largest insurance companies.

 This company, part of the Nippon Life Group, offers individual insurance, corporate insurance, and asset management.